jhonpedro/sls-scheduler-sqs/README.md

 Looking know I much prefer webpack for the bundle responsability.
 I don't know but I spent a lot of time trying to make a copy of some files and the time that I did it with Webpack it was so much easier.
 I have to study more about [Esbuild](https://esbuild.github.io/) and [Webpack](https://webpack.js.org/) too.

+# Important

+The schedule it's marked to every minute, that could be changed for a more convenient time.